SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

     <em>Grounded PC.</em>
 </p>

-Afterwards, connect the HDMI, USB, ethernet and antenna cables and mount the PC to the mounting plate using Xm3 screws.
+Afterwards, connect the HDMI, USB, ethernet and antenna cables and mount the PC to the mounting plate using 2x M3x8 screws with washers.
 Finally, you can connect the second panel to this side of the backpack.

 ### Step 5: GNSS Wings (Optional)